Did you know?

 Am I saying that infidelity is good for a marriage?

 No, that’s not what I’m saying, no more than smallpox is good for children.
 What I’m pointing to is that within every painful situation — including this one, if you’re willing to look — there’s a way to turn things toward the better.
 This is good news, and knowing this gives us hope because this tells us that no situation is stronger than your willingness to turn it around.
 You have the capacity to bounce back from adversity because within you exists an unlimited reservoir of amazing resiliency.

 There’s no doubt about it: infidelity puts your marriage in a crisis and at a crossroads… all at the same time.
 The crisis is caused by the loss of trust, the sense of violation, and the loss of specialness… because it fractures the bonds of exclusivity that marriage depends upon.
 And the crossroads happens because it brings partners back to a place of decision where they’re now forced to question, reevaluate, and choose whether to continue the relationship or to end it.

 Remember, there are only two options: either you rebuild your marriage, or you divorce.
 Which way you go is a decision only you can make (not your therapist, not your pastor, not your priest, or psychic) because in the end, YOU are the only true authority in your life.

 Coming up next are some insights, guidelines, and pointers to help you gain clarity as you discuss your options.
 Use them as pointers but not as substitutes for your own thinking.

 As you read…

-…keep in mind that this article (like every other article on my website) isn’t here to tell you what to do, but rather, to help you ask the right questions — questions that can help you get to a place of clarity and power, so you’ll feel confident about whatever you decide is right for you.
+Keep in mind that this article (like every other article in my website) isn’t here to tell you what to do, but rather, to help you ask the right questions — questions that can help you get to a place of clarity and power, so you’ll feel confident about whatever you decide is right for you.

 Here’s another suggestion.